Top 10 Best Sites

 Last of all, we have I Hedonist making a self-deprecating joke on OkCupid.
 “My pillow tells me I’m a good kisser…” he wrote.
 He’s keeping it light, showing some vulnerability, and flirting just a little bit.

-When sending a first message on a dating site, you’re better off saying “knock knock” rather than “hello.”
-A funny message stands out to online daters and increases your chances of getting a response.
-Oftentimes you can melt the hearts of jaded online daters with a clever quip or a quirky compliment.
+When sending a first message on a dating site, you’re often better off saying “knock knock” rather than “hello.”
+A funny message stands out to online daters, and it increases your chances of getting a response.
+Sometimes you can melt the hearts of jaded online daters with a clever quip or a quirky compliment.
+For instance, my boyfriend told me I had a “smidge of cute on my face” in his first message, and I rolled my eyes, but I also swiped right.

 Instead of being yet another generic profile, prove you’re someone worth getting to know by putting some puns, anecdotes, or jokes into your messages.
 If you can keep your date entertained and interested in that initial conversation, you’ll be in good shape moving forward.